 Meditation or contemplation, the seventh stage of ashtanga, is known as the uninterrupted flow of concentration.
 Whilst dhāraṇa practices one-pointed focus; dhyāna is ultimately a state of being deeply aware without focus.

-While this may seem a difficult if not impossible task, remember that Yoga is an on-going process.
+While this may seem difficult if a not impossible task, remember that Yoga is an ongoing process.
 It’s ultimately about not attaining anything (more of a letting go) and no labels or judgments are needed at any stage of this journey.

 Branch 8.
 Samādhi